IRMaGe-3T/mrs-voxel-placement/README.md

 # mrs-voxel-placement

-Obtain voxel placement presciption for a new MRS session using a old MRS session.
+Obtain voxel placement prescription for a new MRS session using a old MRS session.

 The first session and the new session (session 2) need to contain T1w anatomical data.